fncbook/fnc/chapter10/tpbvp.md

 (section-bvp-tpbvp)=
 # Two-point BVP

-The initial-value problems of @chapter-ivp are characterized by an ordinary differential equation plus a value of the solution's state at one value of the independent variable.
+The initial-value problems of [Chapter 6](@chapter-ivp) are characterized by an ordinary differential equation plus a value of the solution's state at one value of the independent variable (typically, time).

-In a **boundary-value problem**, the state is not entirely given at any point.
+In a {term}`boundary-value problem`, the state is not entirely given at any point.
 Instead, partial information is given at multiple values of the independent variable.
 We will focus on the most common type.

+## Definition

-::::{prf:definition} Two-point boundary-value problem (TPBVP)
+::::{prf:definition} Two-point boundary-value problem: TPBVP
 :::{math}
 :label: tpbvp
 \begin{split}